pippim/pippim.github.io/programs/mserve.md

 style="max-height:640px; width: 100% !important; height: auto !important;">
 </video>

+**Video Highlights:**

-- On the left is TV with Hockey Game airing in full screen mode
+- On the left is Big Screen TV with Hockey Game airing in full screen mode
-- On the right is another TV with mserve running
+- On the right is a 4K TV running mserve
-- The Hockey TV Commercial button is clicked and the left TV goes "non-Full Screen".
+- The Hockey TV Commercial button is clicked and the left TV goes "non-Full Screen"
 - A man falling into water appears on the left TV
 - A shark outline appears mimicking mserve on the right TV
 - The shark swims right to left to gobble up the falling man
 - mserve moves to left TV and right TV has outline where mserve will return to when hockey commercial countdown ends
+- The Commercial and Intermission Buttons change with text that counts down time remaining until Hockey Game resumes.
+Click either button to end the countdown immediately

 <a id="hdr18"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr17">ToS</a>  <a href="#hdr2">ToC</a></div>